 In 2017, the tournament became a PGA TOUR Champions Challenge Season event with 27 PGA TOUR Champions players, three LPGA players and 48 other amateur celebrity players.
 Threesomes included one professional and two celebrities playing their own ball from the same tees for separate purses totaling $1.2 million.
 The once amateur golf tournament had grown into a week-long, full-scale, multidimensional vacation experience.
 And the fun only continued in 2018, with a similar tournament format.

-The Diamond Resorts Tournament of Champions is a brand new, one-of-a-kind tournament, bringing back the champion’s tournament that the LPGA hasn’t had in more than a decade.
-As an official LPGA event and the 2019 seasons opener, the Diamond Resorts Tournament of Champions will feature the top professional women golfers in the world, with only winners from the past two LPGA seasons qualifying to compete for $1.2 million in official prize money.
-The pros will be joined by 45 sports and entertainment celebrities competing for their own $500,000 purse, along with 10 amateur golfers, who qualify in the event pro-am, to play alongside the stars during official tournament rounds.
+The Diamond Resorts Tournament of Champions Presented by Insurance Office of America launched in January 2019 as a brand new, one-of-a-kind tournament, bringing back a winners-only event that the LPGA hadn’t held in more than a decade.
+As an official LPGA tournament and the 2019 season opener, the event featured 26 LPGA winners from the 2017 and 2018 seasons competing for $1.2 million in official prize money.
+The champions were joined on the course by 49 sports and entertainment celebrities competing for their own $500,000 purse, along with several amateur golfers, who qualified in the event’s pro-am to play during official tournament rounds.